sorinash/Discord-RPG-Bot/README.md

 Current goals:

 1: Update code to gel with updates to discord.py.

 2: Bug/error fixes, troubleshooting, etc.

+3: Comment code properly for collaboration with people other than myself.

-3: Get player stats involved.
+4: Get player stats involved.
 HP, basic DND stats, etc.